 However, if she’s well lubricated (naturally or artificially), her lips (both the ones on her face and the ones down below) are swollen, and the color of her vagina has deepened, then yes, she’s almost certainly ready.

-If you want to be a true master of foreplay, then there are two things that you really, really need to know.
+If you want to be a true master of foreplay, then there are two things that you really need to know.
 Firstly, communicate.
-Nothing takes the place of good communication.
-Ask if she likes something.
-Pay attention to her responses.
-If her breathing quickens, you’re doing something right, so continue.
+Ask her directly if she likes what you do.
+And pay attention to her responses when you’re doing them.
+If her breathing quickens and she moans a little, you’re probably doing something right.

 Secondly, the one big thing that makes a difference is desire.
 No matter how clumsy you might be (or feel), whether your technique is good or not, whether you have tons of experience or none at all, nothing takes the place of desire.

-Looking at her and touching her as if you can’t believe you’re allowed to, as if she’s the only thing in the world that you want, will do more to turn her on than anything else.
+Be present and connect with her.
+Look at her and touch her as if she’s the only thing in the world that matters.
+That will do more to turn her on than anything else.
 Sounds corny, but it’s true.

 Foreplay is essential for good sex.
 There’s no way around it.
-But it’s not difficult to do (honestly, it’s really not) and just by deciding to spend plenty of time on it, you’ve already taken the most important step to mastering the concept of foreplay.
+But it’s not difficult to do (honestly, it’s really not) and just by deciding to spend plenty of time on it, you’ve already taken the most important step.

 What does foreplay mean to you?
 What do you like to do with your partner?
 Feel free to share your ideas and ask questions in the comments below!